 - Fatigue that interferes with your daily activities

-- Breast feeding: Women should not breast feed during treatment and for 1 month after treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breast feeding warning: Women should not breast feed during treatment and for 1 week after treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.

 Revised June 2017